mapi68/dnscrypt-proxy-pihole/README.md

 * [Configuration](#configuration)

 ## Overview
-<b>Preconfigured deb package for every Raspberry Pi and Pi-hole to use only best DNSCrypt, DNS-over-HTTPS and No-Log servers.</b><br>
+**Preconfigured deb package for every Raspberry Pi and Pi-hole to use only best DNSCrypt, DNS-over-HTTPS and No-Log servers.**

 ## Installation
 ```bash